-The covered security functional requirement is FPT\PHP.3 'Resistance to physical attack" since these measures make it difficult to do the physical analysis necessary before manipulation.
-The protection against snooping uses probabilistic or permutational effects and has to be included in the AVA\SOF analysis with SOF high.
+The covered security functional requirement is FPT_PHP.3 "Resistance to physical attack" as these measures make it difficult to do the physical analysis necessary before manipulation.
+The protection against snooping uses probabilistic or permutational effects and has to be included in the AVA_SOF analysis with SOF high.